lsapan/pgoapi-swift/README.md

-# pgoapi-swift - a Pokemon Go API for Swift
+# pgoapi-swift - a Pokemon Go API library for Swift

-This API is very much a work in progress, but it allows you to authenticate to the servers, as well as request information about the player, inventory, etc.

-This should be more than enough to get anyone going, especially since all of the protos are transpiled to Swift and are working.

-Special thanks to https://github.com/tejado/pgoapi and https://github.com/AeonLucid/POGOProtos for making this possible.
+This library allows you to communicate with the Pokemon GO servers as if you are a native client.

+It supports:

+- Authentication (both PTC and Google)
+- Player Information
+- Map Objects and Pokemon
+- Inventory
+- and much *(much!)* more.

-### Installation
+## Installation
-You can install PGoApi with CocoaPods.
-It isn't fully published yet, but you can install it from git:
+The fastest way to get up and running is with CocoaPods.
+It isn't published in the CocoaPods repo yet due to dependency issues, but you can still easily use it by adding the following to your Podfile:
 ```
 use_frameworks!
 pod 'PGoApi', :git => 'https://github.com/lsapan/pgoapi-swift', :branch => 'master'